jamesocoder/myProjects/docker/vite_ts/README.md

 [Compose restart](https://docs.docker.com/reference/compose-file/services/#restart) is used in [common.yaml services:node-base](./common.yaml) as `restart: on-failure:2` to cause the containers to attempt to start a container up to 3 times.
 You can verify this by inspecting the container after it is built; there will be a "RestartPolicy" element present.
 On initial successful startup, there will also be a "RestartCount" element whose value is 0.

 To test the Docker Daemon's restart response, you can simulate a failure by executing a kill command from within the container.
-First, identify the main process of the container with either `ps` or `top` (exit the top linux program with 'q'), then kill it with `kill <pid>`.
+First, identify the main process of the container with either `ps` or `top` (exit the top linux program with 'q' | [manual](https://man7.org/linux/man-pages/man1/top.1.html)), then kill it with `kill <pid>`.
 You should see the container automatically restart and the "RestartCount" in docker inspect increment.
 You can repeat this up to 3 times before the daemon stops restarting the container.

 ## Handling secrets